Speech Disorders & Language Disorders in Children Explained

-Now of course your child can have both a speech and a language problem at the same time but to keep things clear, I’m going to focus on one at a time.
+Now of course your child can have both a speech and a language disorder at the same time but to keep things clear, I’m going to focus on one at a time.

-It’s also important to remember that speaking two languages or more doesn’t cause any of these problems or make them worse.
+It’s also important to remember that speaking two languages or more doesn’t cause any of these speech and language problems or make them worse.

 Bilingual Children and Language Development

-Often when it comes to speech and language problems, there’s no known cause so it isn’t something that you did that made this happen.
+Often when it comes to speech disorders and language disorders there’s no known cause so it isn’t something that you did that made this happen.

 What is a speech disorder?

-So what exactly is a speech problem?
+So what exactly is a speech disorder or a speech problem?
 Having a lisp or saying tar when you mean car.
 Or speech that sounds slurred or strained.
 There’s a lot of discussion in speech and language therapy about how to classify the different types of speech sound problems.